srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 The data will be stored in the download location of your browser in the standard Pega dataset export format: zipped, multi-line JSON.
 You can unzip and load this manually, but we have some utilities in `pdstools` that make this easier for you.

-Repeat the steps for the predictor data, which is stored in a separate table.
-You typically want both tables, although this is not mandatory.
-Many of the standard plot functions will require both to be present.
+Repeat the steps for the predictor binning data, which is stored in a separate table.
+You typically want both tables for analysis.
+Many of the standard plot functions in `pdstools` will require both to be present.

 |Data|Class|Dataset|Table|
 |---|---|---|---|